redecentralize/alternative-internet/README.md

 * [The Cryptosphere](http://cryptosphere.org/) is a global peer-to-peer cryptosystem for publishing and securely distributing both data and HTML5/JS applications pseudonymously with no central point of failure.
 It's built on top of the next-generation [Networking and Cryptography (NaCl) library](http://nacl.cr.yp.to/) and the Git data model.
 [Code](https://github.com/cryptosphere/cryptosphere)

-* [DAOStack](https://daostack.io/) is an operating system for collective intelligence and a new form of human association: the DAO.
+* [DAOStack](https://daostack.io/) is a community merit-based governance system and a new form of human association: the DAO.
 Decentralized Autonomous Organizations are open, self-organized networks coordinated by crypto-economic incentives and self-executing code.
 We believe that DAOs will impact every territory of life and will jumpstart the evolution of society toward a more cooperative and sustainable future.

 * [DAppStore](http://dappstore.dappcentral.com/) is a fully decentralized App store focussing entirely on decentralized software.
 Primarily to index DApps like Bitcoin, BitTorrent etc, but also indexes projects relating to DApps, wether that be a documentary, software library or coffee shop that supports a particular DApp.